Ionel Ganea: Controversies

-At the beginning of his career, while playing at FC Brașov, Ganea beat up the team captain Dorel Purdea.
+At the beginning of his career, while playing for FC Brașov, Ganea beat up the team captain Dorel Purdea.

 During his stay at Universitatea Craiova, Ganea was involved in several controversies.
 He kicked his teammate Cornel Frăsineanu in the mouth, which caused him to lose several teeth and for a while he had to eat using a straw.
 Eugen Trică tried to calm him down but Ganea threatened to beat him too so Trică backed off.
 He also had a fight with Silvian Cristescu who threw a massage table at his head.
-On 2 May 1998, Rapid București needed to win the match against Universitatea Craiova to secure the Divizia A title, so they agreed with "U" Craiova's owner, George Ilinca, to let them win the game.
-Some players, including Ganea did not agree to take part in the arrangement, the game ended in a 2–2 draw with both of Craiova's goals being scored by Ganea, and the title was won by Steaua București.
+On 2 May 1998, Rapid București needed to win the match against Universitatea Craiova to secure the Divizia A title, so they agreed with "U" Craiova's owner, George Ilinca, to allow them to win the game.
+Some players, including Ganea, did not agree to take part in the arrangement, and the game ended in a 2–2 draw with both of Craiova's goals being scored by Ganea, thus the title was won by Steaua București.

 At VfB Stuttgart he had a fight with teammate Jochen Seitz, for which he was punished by the club with a fine of 10,000 marks.
-One day Ganea was eating an ice cream and coach Felix Magath saw him and told him that he shouldn't be eating food that contains too many calories because he has weight issues.
+One day Ganea was eating an ice cream and coach Felix Magath saw him and told him that he should not be eating food that contains too many calories because he has weight issues.
 Ganea got mad and threw the ice cream at him.

 In a Euro 2000 match against England, after being tackled hard by Sol Campbell without referee intervention, Ganea waited for Campbell to approach and when no officials were observing, he hit him and cussed him: "Motherfucker!
 Bitch!".
-In 2001, he had a fight with the goalkeeper Stelea in a training session prior to a Romania – Italy game.
-During the match against the Italians, the striker was one step away from hitting his coach László Bölöni, because he was mad that the coach left him on the bench.
-During Romania's cantonment for the 2002 World Cup qualification play-off against Slovenia, Ganea played rummy for money with Daniel Chiriță.
-Feeling that Chiriță was cheating, he punched him in the eye, then jumped on him to beat him, before the other teammates intervened to stop him.
+In 2001, he had a fight with the goalkeeper Bogdan Stelea in a training session prior to a Romania – Italy game.
+During the match against the Italians, the striker nearly struck his coach, László Bölöni, enraged at being left on the bench.
+Later, during Romania's training camp for the 2002 World Cup qualification play-off against Slovenia, Ganea was playing rummy for money with Daniel Chiriță.
+Convinced that Chiriță was cheating, Ganea punched him in the eye and lunged at him, only to be pulled away by alert teammates.
 While playing for Romania against Scotland in April 2004, he tackled Celtic defender John Kennedy resulting in a knee injury that left Kennedy unable to play for three years.
 Kennedy has since been forced to retire from professional football as a result of this and subsequent injuries.